MBALOTA/grepolis-desktop/README.md

 # Grepolis Desktop
 Do you want to play Grepolis as a desktop app and not in a browser?
 Now you can!
+[Check out the releases!](https://github.com/MBALOTA/grepolis-desktop/releases)

 Download the installer, or the portable version and enjoy playing Grepolis in the background.